-At September 30, 2002, approximately \$1.5 billion of our total combined consolidated debt was subject to floating interest rates.
+As of June 30, 2004, approximately \$2.1 billion of our total unaudited consolidated debt adjusted to reflect outstanding derivative instruments was subject to floating interest rates.
 In a rising interest rate environment, these debt service costs will increase.
-In addition, we may not be able to refinance maturing fixed-rate debt on as favorable terms.
+In addition, we may not be able to refinance maturing fixed-rate debt on as favorable terms, or at all.
 Increased debt service costs would adversely affect our cash flow and the amounts of cash we have available for distribution to our stockholders.